kubeedge/sedna/examples/multiedgetracking/tutorial/README.md

 1. The `deploy.sh` script setups the cluster and bootstraps the required components, it has to be **run at least once** before running `run.sh`.
 It assumes that:
     - You didn't change anything manually in the provided YAML files except for the ENV variables injected in the application pods (feature extraction, video analytics and reid).
-    - You are using Kafka as data exchange layer.
-If you disabled Kafka, you can't use the automated deployment script!
     - You input the **correct** values to the `deploy.sh` script before launching it:
         - External IP of the master node.
         - Path to the NFS (depending on your configuration, this can also be the default value).
-    - Example: `./deploy.sh -a 10.1.1.1 -p /data/network_shared`
+    - Example: `./deploy.sh -a 10.1.1.1 -p /data/network_shared/reid`

 2. The `run.sh` script will run the application on your cluster.
 It assumes that:
     - The environment variables for the VideoAnalytics and ReID job are configured correctly as explained in the [Running the application](#running-the-application) section above.
+    - If you are processing a video stream, launch the script as follows:
+        - `run.sh -s <RTSP_SERVER_IP> -f VIDEO_PATH`
+        - For example: `./run.sh -s 7.182.8.79 -f /data/network_shared/reid/video/test_video.mp4`

 3. The `cleanup.sh` script can be used to perform a complete cleanup of the resources created on the cluster except for the NFS directory, that you have to delete manually.